-Lee Sandlin is an award-winning journalist and essayist who was born in Wildwood, Illinois, and grew up in the suburbs of Chicago.
+Lee Sandlin is an award-winning journalist and essayist who was born in Highland Park, Illinois, and grew up in the suburbs of Chicago.
 He briefly attended the University of Chicago and Roosevelt University before leaving school to travel and write.
 He lives in Chicago.

 His essay “Losing the War,” first appeared in 1997, subtitled "World War II has faded into movies, anecdotes, and archives that nobody cares about anymore.
 Are we finally losing the war?"
 It has been on university reading lists and praised in blogs of both anti-war activists and neocon crusaders.
 A segment was adapted for broadcast by the public radio show “This American Life” and anthologized by its host, Ira Glass in a 2007 collection, “The New Kings of Nonfiction.”

 “Saving His Life,” his biography of his father-in-law, a Russian emigre who grew up in China, recently published in a limited edition by Sherwin Beach Press.